HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   Clearly you have to replace the dummy values above with values suitable for your verifier.

-- The actual tests can be written in file `verifiers/foo/src/verifier_should.rs`:
+- The actual tests can be written in the file `verifiers/foo/src/verifier_should.rs`:

   ```rust
   #![cfg(test)]